-Appendix VIII - DMD Student Resources XXX

-Appendix IX - Policy on Lecture Recording in the DMD Program

-Part III - Appendices for DHDP Students

-Appendix I - Dental Hygiene Student Resources
+Appendix VIII - DMD Student Resources XXX Appendix IX - Policy on Lecture Recording in the DMD Program Part III - Appendices for DHDP Students Appendix I - Dental Hygiene Student Resources

-FF

-Part I. Information for all Undergraduate Students in the Faculty of Dentistry

-1.0 Composition and Role of the Academic Progress Committees (APC)
+Part I. Information for all Undergraduate Students in the Faculty of Dentistry 1.0 Composition and Role of the Academic Progress Committees (APC)

-The Faculty of Dentistry Academic Progress Committees (one for Year 4 DHDP students, one for Years 1, 2 and 3 DHDP students and one for each year of the DMD program) consists of Module/Course Coordinators/Course Instructors (or their designates), the Associate Dean of Students (or designate), and invited guests at the discretion of the Chair, and Department Heads (ex officio), and in the case of the DHDP, the Program Director or designate.
-The Associate Dean of Students (or designate) and invited guests are nonvoting members, and are present to present information to APC members of any extenuating circumstances that may inform Committee decisions.
-The Associate Dean of Students (or designate) and invited guests are not part of the decision process.
+The Faculty of Dentistry Academic Progress Committees (one for Year 4 DHDP students, one for Years 1, 2 and 3 DHDP students and one for each year of the DMD program) consists of the Associate Dean, Academic (or designate) as the Committee Chair, and in the case of the DHDP, the Program Director (or designate), Module/Course Coordinators/Course Instructors (or their designates), the Director, Admissions and Student Affairs (or designate), and invited guests at the discretion of the Chair, and Department Heads (ex officio).
+The Director, Admissions and Student Affairs (or designate) and invited guests are non-voting members, and are present to present information to APC members of any extenuating circumstances that may inform Committee decisions.
+The Director, Admissions and Student Affairs (or designate) and invited guests are not part of the decision process.
 All other faculty Committee members are eligible to vote on Committee decisions.
-Each Committee is chaired by the Senior Associate Dean.
-Please see Appendix V (pg. xii) for the Academic Progress Committee Terms of Reference.
+Each Committee is chaired by the Associate Dean, Academic (or designate).
+Please see Part I, Appendix V (pg. xii) for the Academic Progress Committee Terms of Reference.